jonhoo/cucache/wip.md

 Table resize (grow in particular)
-  - How can we be cleverer about this to allow resizing without locking everything?
+  - How can we be cleverer about this to allow resizing without locking all concurrent inserts?
   - What's the best way to resize?
-Here are two ways to do it:
-    - Allocate a new table, do insert() for each item.
-    - Allocate a new table, copy over all items in same location (using `copy()`, which should be faster), but keep original hash functions **including mod**.
-Add (at least one) new hash function with new (larger) mod.
+    Currently we just copy over the elements, but we could also allocate a new table, copy over all items in same location (using `copy()`, which should be faster), but keep original hash functions **including mod**.
+We then add (at least one) new hash function with new (larger) mod.
 This will slow down the new table (more hash functions to check), but should significantly speed up the resize itself.
+  - How should shrink be supported (if at all)?

 Hash table size power of two
   - Can use & instead of %